 Q: How does exterior shading work?

-A: Exterior Sun Control Screens absorb and dissipate a large percentage of solar heat and glare before it reaches windows and doors.
+A: Exterior Sun Control Screens provide sun protection by absorbing and dissipating a large percentage of solar heat and glare before it reaches windows and doors.
 This results in a more comfortable indoor temperature, more efficient air conditioning and ultimately energy conservation.

 Q: Are Sun Control Screens easy to clean?

 A: Yes, they only need an occasional cleaning with mild soap and water.
 They are also mildew and fade resistant.

 Q: Do Sun Control Screens come with a warranty?